Tattva (Shaivism): Overview

 Tattva (/ˈtʌtvə/) is a Sanskrit word meaning 'thatness', 'principle', 'reality' or 'truth'.
 Samkhya philosophy enumerates only 25 tattvas; twenty-four ātma tattvas along with purusha, which is ātman or the soul.
 Shaivite philosophies elaborate on these, taking the twenty-four ātma tattvas as the aśuddha (impure) tattvas and adding to them the śuddhāśuddha (pure-impure) and śuddha (pure tattvas), enumerating thirty-six distinct tattvas, with purusha being counted among the śuddhāśuddha tattvas.

 According to the early Shaivite philosophies, Parameshwara or Parashiva (also spelled Paramashiva, Paramshiva, Parmshiva) is the ultimate reality or Parabrahman, "the one form where everything emerges".
 The nondualistic monism school of Shaivism, Kashmir Shaivism, describes the tattvas as Paramshiva manifests himself by a process of descent from Paramashiva to jiva, through the 36 tattvas.
 The vibrant creative energy of Parashiva, known as Spanda, moves him to manifest himself these 36 tattvas as a līlā or divine play.
 Some teachings treat Parameshwara and Parashiva, along with Parashakti, as three separate aspects of Shiva.

 Another important sect of Shaivism, Shaiva Siddhanta, a school that show both Monistic and dualistic qualities, describes the tattvas in a different perspective.
 Passive Parameshwara is activated itself by śuddha māyā or divine grace (Shakti) of him.
 Like that, the universe, (Prakriti) is activated by aśudda māyā (physical body and all aspects of universe), another aspect of divine grace - Mahamaya.
 The interaction of Pure Maya and Impure Maya is the Pure - impure Maya where the souls (Pashus) attain knowledge which leads to the existence of whole universe.

 Mahāmāyā divides itself into three aspects: śuddha māyā, śuddha-aśuddha māyā, and aśuddha māyā, and causes five, seven, and twenty-four tattvas respectively.

 Five pure tattvas

 Suddha tattvas, also known as Śaiva tattvas are functioning in the absolute level which leads to the Panchakritya (Five acts) - Creation-Maintenance-Destruction-Concealment-Grace of almighty.
 Suddha tattvas are called pure because they are directly created by Shiva himself.

 Śiva

 Also known as Nāda tattva.
 One of the two aspects of the omniscient, omnipresent, conscious Absolute.
 In this essence, the Absolute doesn't consist of any desire (icchā), action (kriyā) or Knowledge (jnāna) related properties.
 It is in its pure conscious state.

 Śakti

 Another aspect of the Absolute which is known as Bindu Tattva.
 Pairing of Śiva-Śakti causes the creation of all the lower tattvas.
 The paired Śiva-Śakti is omniscience and consistently active.
-These two properties of Śiva-Śakti are known jnāna and kriyāa respectively.
+These two properties of Śiva-Śakti are known as jnāna and kriyāa respectively.